Kaljurand/owl-verbalizer/README.txt

 and once as a class name.

 If the mapping of an IRI is missing then its fragment is used in the output.
+The fragment is the part that comes after '#' or the last '/'.
+Note that this means that different IRIs are not necessarily verbalized as different.

+---++ Leaving the IRIs as they are

 If the output-mode is "csv", then each ACE token is output on a separate line and morphological mappings are left to the user to be applied.
 An example of